 Peaches and tequila are a match made in Mexico

 This is a fairly straightforward hand pie recipe with just a hint of spice added for a little zing.
 But the addition of the tequila was inspired by our recent vacation in Mexico.
 We (and by “we” I mean “I”) brought home a couple of bottles of aged tequila and have been spiking drinks and dishes with it ever since.

 Well, when we were eating the peaches from of our Mexican Sangria the other night we realized just how great peaches and aged tequila taste together.
-Hence, the inspiration for Fried Tequila-Peach Hand Pies.
+Hence, the inspiration for Fried Hand Pies with tequila-spiked peaches.